gscrow/dressipi-com/cookies.markdown

 This then confirms that you are happy to accept our use of cookies.
 When we are not responsible for the overall online environment (i.e., when this belongs to our retailers or other third parties which use our technology), you will be able to manage your consent of cookies, plug-ins and other similar technologies via that retailer or third-party environment directly.

 Where our retailers use our cookies and make them available to you via their online environment, we always ensure that our retailers respect your opt-in and privacy rights, for example, in our agreements with them.
+We therefore strongly recommend that you check the privacy and cookies policies of each retailer website that you visit, and that you update your cookies preferences on that website directly.
+Even if the cookie used belongs to us, the retailer is ultimately responsible for ensuring that your privacy rights are respected.
+If you have any queries or complaints about how cookies are being used within one of our retailer’s online environments, please contact that retailer directly.

 If you don't want us to use cookies when you visit Dressipi, you can opt-out of some cookies on your <a href="#privacy" class="anchor-link-privacy">Account Settings</a> page.